-It was the only formal gown my mother Doris ever owned–aqua, short-sleeved, accented by lots of small ruffles.
-She needed it for the opening of the officer’s club at the Marfa Army Air Base in Texas.
-She’d just become an officer’s wife by marrying Warren Neal who’d earned his pilot’s wings.
+It was the only formal gown my mother ever owned.
+She bought it for the opening of the officers’ club at the Marfa Army Air Base in Texas.
+Doris had just become an officer’s wife by marrying Warren Neal, an Iowa farmer who’d earned his pilot’s wings.

-Doris Wilson ended up waitressing–for Parrish’s Cafe in Guthrie Center, the Pattee Hotel in Perry, then the McDonald Drug Store, which had a soda fountain and restaurant area.
-In fact, she was serving the after-church crowd at that McDonalds when the announcement of the attack on Pearl Harbor interrupted the background radio music on WHO-Radio.
+In fact, she was serving Sunday dinner there when the announcement of the attack on Pearl Harbor interrupted the background music playing on WHO-Radio.

-But with four of her brothers already in the service, and calls for women to enlist to help with “the cause,” Doris collected recommendations from teachers and had begun the process to apply for the WAVES, the WW II women’s branch of the US Naval Reserve.
+With four brothers already in the service, and calls for women to enlist to help with “the cause,” Doris collected recommendations from teachers and had begun the process to apply for the WAVES, the WWII women’s branch of the Naval Reserve.

-Warren was afraid they’d get separated forever so asked her to get married instead.
+Warren was afraid they’d get separated forever so he asked her to get married instead.

-Doris, wearing an aqua suit, and Lt.
-Neal in uniform were married in May, 1943, in Iowa.
-Warren didn’t have a car so they caught a ride to Texas with another couple.
+Doris, wearing an aqua suit, and Warren in uniform were married in May 1943 in Dexter, Iowa.
+Warren didn’t own a car yet, so the newlyweds caught a ride to Texas with another couple.

-The luncheon was quite a “henny affair,” she wrote home, but not as bad as she had feared.
+The luncheon was quite a “henny affair,” she wrote home, but not as bad as she’d feared.